heitorpolidoro/py-argument/README.md

 All keywords arguments to `@Argument` are the same as in [argparse.ArgumentParser.add_argument](https://docs.python.org/3.7/library/argparse.html#the-add-argument-method) except for 'action' and 'nargs'.
 'action' is a custom Action created to run the decorated method and 'nargs' is the number of parameters in the decorated method.

-All keywords arguments are the same as in [argparse.ArgumentParser.add_argument](https://docs.python.org/3.7/library/argparse.html#the-add-argument-method) except for 'action' and 'nargs'.
+All keywords arguments to `@Command`are the same as in [argparse.ArgumentParser.add_argument](https://docs.python.org/3.7/library/argparse.html#the-add-argument-method) plus 'aliases' and 'helpers'.
-'action' is a custom Action created to run the decorated method and 'nargs' is the number of parameters in the decorated method.
+`aliases` is a dict where the key is the parameter name and the value is an alias to use with one dash.
+Ex.: `aliases={'docker': 'd'}` the method will be called when `--docker` is passed ou `-d`. `helpers` is a dict where the key is the parameter name and the value is the help info for that parameter.
+This info is showed when calls `cli CLI_NAME METHOD_NAME --help`
 ###### Exemples:
 foo.py
 ```